prasadkjose/OrganizeIt/README.md

 ├── config.json             # Configuration file for file categories
 ├── requirements.txt        # List of required dependencies
 ├── README.md               # Project documentation
-└── utils/                  # Utility functions for file operations
+└── bin/                    # Utility functions for file operations
     ├── file_manager.py     # Handles file manipulation (move, rename, etc.)
     ├── tree_structure.py   # Generates and manages tree structure representation
-    └── categorizer.py      # Handles categorization logic based on file extensions
+    └── categorizer.py      # Handles categorization logic based on file extensions └── configs/                # Utility functions for file operations ├── config-schema.json  # A JSON-SCHEMA file to validate the custom config.yaml
+    ├── config.yaml         # A factory YAML file where you can define your own custom file categories and their corresponding extensions.
+└── schema_validation/      # Schema validation
+    ├── validator.py        # Validate the config file with rules set in config-schema.json
 ```

-### Key Files:
-- `organizeit.py`: The main script that handles the file organization process.
-This file is where you interact with the tool.
-- `config.json`: A JSON file where you define your own custom file categories and their corresponding extensions.
-- `file_manager.py`: Contains utility functions to perform file operations such as moving, renaming, and creating directories.
-- `tree_structure.py`: Used for generating a tree-like representation of your organized file structure.
-- `categorizer.py`: Handles the logic to categorize files based on extensions or custom rules.

 ## Contributing

-We welcome contributions to **OrganizeIt**!
+I welcome contributions to **OrganizeIt**!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and write tests if applicable.
+Also make sure none of the exisiting tests fail.
 4. Submit a pull request with a clear description of your changes.

 ### Issues